-Brazil possesss a vast territorial sea and the necessity of a control on targets if it makes indispensable.
-Diverse reasons motivate us to develop technologies directed toward the ships detection, as cited for Fingas and Brown (2000), such as the combat to the illegal fishing, the combat to the drug traffic and the control of our territorial sea.
+Brazil have a large territorial sea and the necessity of a naval traffic control is very important.
+Many reasons motivate us to develop technologies directed toward the ships detection, as cited for Fingas and Brown (2000), such as the combat to the illegal fishing, the combat to the drug traffic and the control of our territorial sea.

 Initially created for military use, diverse targets detection and monitoring systems had been developed, being called Automatic Targets Recognition systems (ATR).
 In the last years satellites images have been used for the monitoring and the detection of oceanic targets and boats.
-McDonnel & Lewis (1978) demonstrated that the ship detection of great load is theoretically possible in the visible bands with LANDSAT images.
+McDonnel & Lewis (1978) had demonstrated that the ship detection of great load is theoretically possible in the visible bands with LANDSAT images.
 However, due to problems of clouds covering and low temporary repetitivity, this methodology was not made possible operationally.

 With the development of the technology of the synthetic aperture radar (SAR) and the appearance of satellites using this technology, an growing number of works has been developed in the most several areas of performance in the last years.
 Such fact made with that innumerable techniques for the SAR images processing were developed, in order to allow a convenient extration of information, according to the area of interest.
-Due to the inherent characteristics its formation, SAR images have a factor that make difficult its interpretation, that is speckle, whose reduction, either total or partial, besides difficult, it can cause the loss of some information.
+Due to the inherent characteristics its formation, SAR images have a factor that make difficult its interpretation, that is speckle, whose reduction, either total or partial, beyond difficult, it can cause the loss of some information.
 Staples et al. (1997) demonstrated the viability of the use of RADARSAT SAR images for ships detection.
-The results of this study indicated that the detection of ships with SAR images depends on a series of factors, such as: direction and intensity of the wind, size of the ship, route of the ship in relation to the direction of sought of the radar and the direction of aimed at of the radar in relation to the direction of the wind.
+The results of this study had indicated that the ships detection with SAR images depends on a series of factors, such as: direction and intensity of the wind, size of the ship, route of the ship in relation to the direction of aimed of the radar and the direction of aimed of the radar in relation to the direction of the wind.